 Retinol is a derivative of Vitamin A and an antioxidant, which means it helps to counteract free radicals (the molecules that destroy healthy skin cells).
 It’s one of the most effective ingredients for anti-aging because of its ability to produce collagen and regenerate cells.

 Retinol breaks down into retinoic acid on contact with the skin, where it increases cell turnover and boosts collagen production.
 As we age, collagen and cell renewal slow down, but retinol helps to trigger cell regeneration and encourages new collagen to form.
 As a result, loose skin is plumped up and wrinkles and lines are smoothed out, hyperpigmentation is lightened and skin appears brighter and smoother.

 Retinol is a very active ingredient so it can cause skin to react.
 You may experience a little skin shedding and redness at first but this is totally normal – check out our article to find out how to rehydrate dry skin from retinol.
 Known as ‘purging’, this is your skin’s response as pores are unclogged.
 However, if peeling and redness persists or is painful, you should reduce the frequency or amount of retinol you’re using.
 Keep in mind that benefits will only occur with prolonged and consisten use, so persevere if you don’t see results straight away.

 Why should I use it?

-Retinol is most known as an anti-ageing ingredient, but its benefits go beyond just targeting fine lines and wrinkles.
-If you’re younger, it’s useful for prevention, and is also beneficial if you suffer from acne or breakouts.

-Changed text | Retinol is a derivative of Vitamin A and an antioxidant, which means it helps to counteract free radicals (the molecules that destroy healthy skin cells).
-It’s one of the most effective ingredients for anti-aging because of its ability to produce collagen and regenerate cells.

-Retinol breaks down into retinoic acid on contact with the skin, where it increases cell turnover and boosts collagen production.
-As we age, collagen and cell renewal slow down, but retinol helps to trigger cell regeneration and encourages new collagen to form.
-As a result, loose skin is plumped up and wrinkles and lines are smoothed out, hyperpigmentation is lightened and skin appears brighter and smoother.

-Retinol is a very active ingredient so it can cause skin to react.
-You may experience a little skin shedding and redness at first but this is totally normal – check out our article to find out how to rehydrate dry skin from retinol.
-Known as ‘purging’, this is your skin’s response as pores are unclogged.
-However, if peeling and redness persists or is painful, you should reduce the frequency or amount of retinol you’re using.
-Keep in mind that benefits will only occur with prolonged and consisten use, so persevere if you don’t see results straight away.

-Why should I use it?

-Retinol is most known as an anti-ageing ingredient, but its benefits go beyond just targeting fine lines and wrinkles.
+Retinol is most known as an anti-aging ingredient, but its benefits go beyond just targeting fine lines and wrinkles.
 If you’re younger, it’s useful for prevention, and is also beneficial if you suffer from acne or breakouts.